konsulting/porter/README.md

 As Porter is based on Docker, it is easy to add new containers as required or to adjust the way the existing containers are built.

-The docker-compose.yaml file is built using the views in `resources/views/docker-compose`.
+The docker-compose.yaml file is built using the views in the image set's docker-compose directory.
+To locate the image set directory, look in `resources/image_sets` and `~/.porter/image_sets`.

 The NGiNX config templates are in `resources/views/nginx`.